brucemack/kc1fsz-rc1/README.md

 has done a reverse engineering of the chip in order to quantify it's behavior.

-Quoting from WA1MIK's analysis, a _"noise squelch systems must ignore signals in the voice frequency range of about 300 to 3400 Hz ...
-All of the high-pass filtering is designed to eliminate any voice energy and only look at the noise energy above about 5 kHz."_Conceptually, a "quieted" FM channel would contain most of its energy in the voice band, whereas noise is broadband.
+Quoting from WA1MIK's analysis, a _"noise squelch systems must ignore signals in the voice frequency range of about 300 to 3400 Hz.
+All of the high-pass filtering is designed to eliminate any voice energy and only look at the noise energy above about 5 kHz."_ Conceptually, a "quieted" FM channel would contain most of its energy in the voice band, whereas noise is broadband.

 And from W3KKC's article: _"If the received quality of the input